Businesses / Friday February 6, 2026

 CTA Slogans

-CTA Slogans are pretty common, and they can be mixed with various other types of slogans.
+CTA Slogans are pretty common and can be combined with other types of slogans.
 Still, the main point is to push the audience to take action.

-Skittles’ “Taste the Rainbow” is a great example, just like NetFlix’s “See what’s next.”
+Skittles’ “Taste the Rainbow” is a great example, just like Netflix’s “See what’s next.”
 They both include a direct CTA with some brand-specific notes.
-For Skittles, it’s the color of the candy, for Netflix is their business model, where they offer uninterrupted binge-watching opportunities.
+For Skittles, it’s the candy’s color; for Netflix, it’s their business model, which offers uninterrupted binge-watching.

 Controversial Slogans

 Finally, we have the controversial slogans.
-These are quite risky, and they fit only a few types of businesses that cater to a rebellious audience.
+These are quite risky and apply only to a few types of businesses that cater to a rebellious audience.
 For example, Diesel “Be Stupid” won’t win any rationally thinking person.
 However, this may sound radical and captivating for rebellious teenagers who live the YOLO life.

-So, as you can see, not all types will work with every industry and audience group.
+As you can see, not all types work with every industry or audience group.
 Still, if you’ve done your research, it’s time to get down to writing.
 But of course, there are a few best practices you should follow to achieve maximum efficiency.

 Writing a slogan is creative work.
 Thinking outside the box often pays off.
 Still, you need to follow a few golden standards if you don’t want to risk too much.